 Identify any existing assessments in languages other than English, and specify for which grades and content areas those assessments are available.
 Click here to enter text.

-Fortunately, Vermont is part of the Smarter Balanced Consortium.
-As a result, we are able to offer stacked Spanish assessments for English language arts and mathematics in all tested grades.
-We also provide single-language glossaries in 11 languages and 10 English-Language translation glossaries for all SBAC tests and subjects, including:
+Vermont administers the Vermont Comprehensive Assessment Program in mathematics and science in five languages other than English in all tested grades.
+Vermont selects five languages each school year based on the most common home languages and use of the translated forms in previous years.